SanVerhavert/eyeRead/README.md

 # eyeRead
-`eyeRead` is an R package contains some functions to prepare and analyse eye tracking data of reading exersises.
+`eyeRead` is an R package contains some functions to prepare and analyse eye tracking data of reading exercises.
 Essentially it identifies first pass and second pass fixations and their respective total durations.

 This package is not yet on CRAN.